 New York's sex trafficking law requires a showing that force, fraud, or coercion was used, even when the victim is a minor.
-New York's CSEC laws include: "promoting prostitution" in the first, second and third degrees, "advancing prostitution," "profiting from prostitution," "patronizing a prostitute" in the first and second degree, "compelling prostitution" of one less than 16, "use of a child under 17 in a sexual performance," and "promoting an obscene sexual performance of a child under 17."
+New York's CSEC laws include: "patronizing a person for prostitution" in the first and second degree, "patronizing a person for prostitution in a school zone," aggravated patronizing a minor for prostitution" in the first, second, and third degree, "advance prostitution," "profit from prostitution," "promoting prostitution in a school zone," "promoting prostitution" in the first, second, and third degree, "compelling prostitution," "use of a child in a sexual performance," and "luring a child."
 New York's prostitution and loitering statutes do not refer to the human trafficking statute to acknowledge the intersection of prostitution with trafficking victimization.
 New York's racketeering statute includes sex trafficking and CSEC offenses as predicate acts.